- More Greek diplomatic missions visit the Senate in Rome;

 This year was once again dominated by the affairs in Greece.
 Delegations from all over the Greek world travelled to Rome to address the Senate and to plead for their own interests.
 In the Peloponnesos, troops from the Achaean League fought against the rebellious Messenians, who had seceded from the league one or two years previously.
 The Achaeans – still formally Rome’s allies in the region, but certainly not her friends – achieved military successes, but lost their strategos, the famous Philopoimen, who was murdered in captivity.
 For the Romans themselves, there was success on the battlefield in Liguria and Spain.
-And for the first time since 193 BCE, Rome was called upon to mediate in a dispute between Carthage and King Masinissa of Numidia, their most important African ally.
+And for the first time since 193 BCE, Rome was called upon to mediate in a dispute between Carthage and King Masinissa of Numidia, her most important African ally.

 After Gnaeus Baebius Tamphilus and Lucius Aemilius Paullus (the future conqueror of Macedonia) had been elected as the new consuls and given Liguria as their province, seven diplomatic delegations from all corners of the Greek world were introduced in the Senate.
 Envoys from King Eumenes were welcomed, but also from King Pharnakes of Pontos and King Philippos of Macedonia.
 Envoys from the Achaean League were there too, and so were envoys representing two different Spartan factions.
 Envoys from Rhodos came to complain about the aggressive campaigns of the King of Pontos and about the conquest of Sinope the previous year.
 The Senate was quickly becoming a full-time diplomatic body which guided Rome’s foreign policy.
 Once again, the senators decided to send a fact-finding mission to the region, in this case to Sinope to check out what had happened there and to investigate the dispute between Eumenes and Pharnakes.
 Eumenes had by this time joined forces with his father-in-law, King Ariarathes IV of Cappadocia, to stop Pharnakes’ expansion.
-And there Cappadocia enters the annals of Roman history.

 Quintus Marcius Philippus had just returned from Macedonia and the Peloponnesos, and the senators used him as their eyes and ears.
 Even though they politely listened to what the Macedonian and Greek delegations had to say, they based their judgment exclusively on Marcius Philippus’ report.
 The Senate was content that the Macedonian king had done what he had been ordered to do, i.e. evacuate several cities in Thrace.
 For the moment, the senators saw no reason to intervene on behalf of their Achaean allies.
 The Achaean request for help against Messene was simply ignored, a good example of the Roman divide et impera policy.
 The Senate even stated that it would be indifferent to an eventual secession of Sparta from the League, or even to secessions of much more important cities such as Corinth or Argos.
 Many in the Greek world saw that as an encouragement: Rome was apparently unwilling to come to the aid of her Achaean allies.